- Health centers

 Construction of Housing for Doctors and Nurses

-Karimu will build adequate housing for the clinic’s medical staff in order to retain them, guaranteeing high quality medical service at the clinic.
-Additionally, because they will live close enough to the clinic, they will provide medical services at off hours.
+Karimu has built new housing for the clinic’s medical staff in order to retain them, guaranteeing high quality medical service at the clinic.
+Additionally, because they live close enough to the clinic, they can provide medical services at off hours.
 The provision of timely, effective care plays a major role in medical emergencies.
-Living close to the clinic, doctors and nurses will be able to offer emergency services in the hours the clinic is closed, avoiding crucial delays in the treatment.
+Living close to the clinic, doctors and nurses are able to offer after hours emergency services, avoiding crucial delays in patient treatment.

 Higher quality medical services

 Improved health services particularly during off hours